 Malasada Day = Mardi Gras

 In Hawaiʻi, we do things a bit differently.
 Malasadas have been around since the 1800s when Portuguese plantation workers brought their sweet bread to Hawaiʻi.
 As the story goes, Leonard and Margaret Rego, owners of Leonard’s Bakery (“Home of Malasada’s and Pao Doce”) started “Malasada Day” back in the 1950s.
-Leonard’s mother suggested making malasadas for Shrove Tuesday, a Portuguese tradition.
-The rest is history.
-Today, Mardi Gras is Leonard’s busiest day of the year.

-Where to get malasadas in Hawaiʻi
+Where to get malasadas across Hawaii

 Listed below are some popular places to get malasadas (Portuguese-style donuts) on Malasada Day or any other day of the year.
 This is by no means a complete list.
 Many bakeries, eateries, and food trucks also offer malasadas.